 If you have a long face, use these bangs to outline it to your advantage.
-These long side-swept bangs cover your face partially, making it look a bit smaller.
+These long, dramatic, side-swept bangs cover your face partially, making it appear a bit smaller.
 It also accentuates the lower half of your face.

 If you have fine hair, this is the perfect style of fringe for you.
-The bangs with uneven ends make your hair look fuller and thicker.
+Bangs with uneven ends give your face more dimension and a more contemporary look.
 They soften your facial features, as well.

 Hailey Baldwin looks stunning with these wispy bangs.
 They have a French feel to them.
 But, the long sides give this hairstyle a Japanese twist.
 These long wispy bangs are perfect for all face shapes.